clarklindev/typescript-stephengrider-typescript-complete-developers-guide/README.md

 - Basics of Typescript -77 lessons (77 lessons (5h 41min))
 - NOTE: this section has been extracted to its own repository: [typescript-stephengrider-basics-of-typescript](https://github.com/clarklindev/typescript-stephengrider-basics-of-typescript)
+- moved and labelled as `Section 01 to Section 09 - Basics of Typescript`
 - this section is also covered in courses:
   - [microservices-with-node-js-and-react](https://www.udemy.com/course/microservices-with-node-js-and-react/) - section 25: appendix B - basics of typescript
   - [typescript-the-complete-developers-guide](https://www.udemy.com/course/typescript-the-complete-developers-guide) - section 01 to section 09